EngineHub/CraftBookDocs/source/mechanics/boat/emptydecay.rst

 Empty Decay
 ===========

-This mechanic allows for minecarts to be given a time to live whilst unoccupied.
-If a minecart is past this time, then the minecart will be removed from world.
-This is mostly useful for automated minecart stations, or for preventing lag from minecart spam.
+This mechanic allows for boats to be given a time to live whilst unoccupied.
+If a boat is past this time, then the boat will be removed from world.
+This is mostly useful for preventing lag from boat spam.

 Configuration
 =============